ToolJet/ToolJet/docs/docs/data-sources/soapapi.md

 ## Setting up a SOAP API Data Source

-To establish a connection with the SOAP API data source you will need to add REST API data source since ToolJet handles SOAP APIs using REST API configurations.
+To establish a connection with a SOAP API data source, you will need to add a REST API data source, as ToolJet handles SOAP APIs using REST API configurations.

-You can refer [REST API Configuration Documentation](/docs/data-sources/restapi/) for more information.
+You can refer to [REST API Configuration Documentation](/docs/data-sources/restapi/) for more information.

 </div>